Alfy102/OPC_UA_Server/README.md

 * Integration with PyQt5 HMI
 * Require server certificate to start connection with OPC server.
 * Client logs export to CSV/TXT
+* event and alarm logs (moved from server side to client side)

 ## OPC UA Server

 Implemented